Credit Card Debt: How Much is Too Much?

 How Much Credit Card Debt Is Too Much for My Income?

-Regardless of your current income, you may be wondering, “How much credit card debt is too much for my income?”
+Regardless of how much you earn, you may be wondering, “How much credit card debt is too much for my income?”
 Looking at your monthly income can help you get personalized insight into your debt situation.
-Ideally, you don’t want your minimum credit card payments to be over 10% of your net income after deductions and taxes.
+Ideally, you don’t want your minimum credit card payments to be over 10% of your net income after deductions and taxes (i.e., 10% of your “take home” pay).

 Low-Income Earners

 If credit card payments are taking up a large portion of your income, it may be challenging to afford all the other necessities you need.
-Using the 10% rule listed above, if you are earning a net income of $1,000 to $2,000 each month, the highest balance you should carry on your credit card should be $100 to $200.
+Using the 10% rule listed above, if you are earning a net income of $1,000 to $2,000 each month, the highest balance you should carry on your credit card, month-to-month, should result in a minimum payment no larger than $100 to $200 per month.

 Middle-Income Earners

-Using the same ratio, if your monthly net income is $3,000 to $5,000, the maximum you should pay towards monthly credit card payments is $300 to $500.
-A total of 10% is the safe zone to keep your overall DTI ratio below 36%.
+Using the same ratio, if your monthly net income is $3,000 to $5,000, the maximum balance you should be carrying on your credit cards is one that limits the monthly payment you should be required to pay each month to $300 to $500.
+A total of 10% of your take-home pay is typically the “safe zone” to keep your overall DTI ratio below 36%.

 High-Income Earners